Skip to main content

 How these insights work together

-Each analysis looks at a different risk — but they’re designed to reinforce one another.
+Each analysis looks at a different kind of risk or opportunity, but they are designed to reinforce one another.

 For example:

-• Pricing insight tells you whether a change makes sense
+• Pricing tells you whether a price move makes sense

-• Profit insight tells you how much room for error you really have
+• Profit tells you how much room for error you actually have once costs and target margins are taken into account

-• SEO insight tells you whether the listing itself is holding performance back
+• SEO tells you whether the listing itself is holding performance back

 • Market intelligence tells you whether timing supports action or caution

-Taken together, they help you avoid common traps:
+Taken together, these views help you avoid common mistakes, such as:

-• Lowering price when the issue is actually content
+• lowering price when the real issue is content or discoverability

 From insight to action